Title: | Random Forests, Linear Trees, and Gradient Boosting for Inference and Interpretability |

 Check the testing data to do prediction

-testing_data_checker(object, newdata, hasNas)
+testing_data_checker(object, feature.new, hasNas)

-testing_data_checker(object, newdata, hasNas)
+testing_data_checker(object, feature.new, hasNas)

 object |